Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/libraries/math.md

 +++
 weight = 110
 title = "math"
+description = "Extensions to the standard math library." categories = ["API", "Library"]
 +++

 The **math** library is an extension to the standard library that includes